RicardoMangandi/cop4520-assignment2/part2/README.md

   ```bash
   Please enter how many guests are coming to the party:
   ```
-  5. The program will print out in order the list of guests who went inside the showroom.
+  5. The program will print out the number of guests that were able to see the vase potentially including guests who requeued.
+  6. The program will let the user know the size of the queue after it has finished looping for a second.
+  7. The program will then empty out the queue for the user.

 ## Program Implementation